A Cinematic Music Series — lionel Cohen

 How to Erase a Memory

 Memory is not a record — it is a reconstruction.
-The second volume explores the fragile, malleable nature of what we believe we have lived.
-Cohen sculpts music from degradation: themes that return altered, harmonies that remember themselves incorrectly, and melodies that dissolve before they resolve.
+Cohen sculpts music from degradation: themes that return altered, harmonies that remember themselves incorrectly, melodies that dissolve before they resolve.

 III